Allied Media: Headquarters and bureaus

 Allied Media has its headquarters in an imposing building in Lower Stuart Street, Dunedin.
 The building was formerly the home of Dunedin's The Evening Star prior to its amalgamation with the Otago Daily Times in 1979.
 The building was designed by Edmund Anscombe and built in the late 1920s and is part of a historic precinct that also includes the Dunedin Law Courts and Dunedin Railway Station.
 It is listed as a Category II Historic Place.

 Allied Media also operates 13 regional offices throughout the South Island including Alexandra, Ashburton, Balclutha, Blenheim, Christchurch, Cromwell, Gore, Invercargill, Oamaru, Queenstown, Rangiora, Timaru, and Wānaka.

 Brands and publications

 Allied Media's flagship publication is the daily newspaper Otago Daily Times.
 It also owns a majority stake in the Greymouth Star along with a range of South Island community and farming newspapers.
 Allied Media operates 28 newspapers, five magazines and 15 newspaper inserts.
 It also runs three events called City 2 Surf (Christchurch), the Home and Leisure Show (Christchurch) and Rural Champions.

-In 2018, Allied Press acquired the Christchurch-based media company Star Media, which owned the The Star (Christchurch) community newspaper.
+In 2018, Allied Press acquired the Christchurch-based media company Star Media, which owned The Star (Christchurch) community newspaper.
 In July 2025, Star Media and Allied Press were combined under a single brand called Allied Media.
 Until late December 2023, Allied Press also operated a local television station called Channel 39.